River Point | LEED Gold | Photo: Roman Grant

 Review

-After you鈥檝e submitted your application and paid the certification fee, GBCI will conduct a thorough technical review.
-But don鈥檛 kick back yet 鈥 you鈥檒l need to be an active participant throughout the process.
+After you submit your application and pay the certification fee, GBCI will conduct a thorough technical review in accordance with the .

 Part 1: Preliminary Review

-• GBCI will respond with its preliminary review within 20-25 business days, indicating which prerequisites and credits are awarded and which are marked as pending, with a request for more information.
+- GBCI will respond with its preliminary review within 20-25 business days, indicating which prerequisites and credits are awarded and which are pending additional information.

-• Your team can accept the preliminary review results as final if you are satisfied, or prepare new or revised documentation or attempt additional credits before submitting for final review.
+- Your team can accept the preliminary review results as final if you are satisfied or proceed to the final review stage.

 Part 2: Final Review (optional)